Saïd Benrahma: West Ham United

 On 16 October 2020, Benrahma joined Premier League club West Ham United on an initial season-long loan deal, with an agreement to make the transfer permanent.
 On 31 October, he came off the bench and made his debut in a 2–1 loss against Liverpool in a league fixture.
 He was named in the starting 11 for the first time in a 2–1 win over Leeds United on 11 December.

 On 29 January 2021, the loan deal was terminated early as West Ham signed Benrahma on a permanent contract in order to free up a domestic loan space for the incoming Jesse Lingard.
 The club agreed to pay £25 million plus £5 million in add-ons.
-The transfer fee made Benrahma West Ham’s third most expensive player behind Sébastien Haller and Felipe Anderson.
+The transfer fee made Benrahma West Ham's third most expensive player behind Sébastien Haller and Felipe Anderson.
 On 15 May 2021, Benrahma scored his first goal for West Ham in a 1–1 away league draw against Brighton & Hove Albion.

+On 6 November 2022, he scored a goal in a 2–1 defeat against Crystal Palace which was measured as the most powerful Premier League goal of the season, with an average speed of 107.17 km/h.
+On 7 June 2023, during the 2023 UEFA Europa Conference League final, Benrahma scored West Ham's opening goal, a penalty, in the 62nd minute, against Fiorentina.
+West Ham won their first trophy in 43 years with a 2–1 victory.

+On 1 February 2024, West Ham agreed terms to transfer Benrahma to Ligue 1 club, Lyon.
+The move initially fell through just before the closing of the transfer window as West Ham failed to transfer the necessary papers to the Premier League leading to Lyon accusing West Ham of "demonstrating a profound lack of respect on the part of West Ham towards the institution and the player."
+However, after an appeal from Lyon that FIFA accepted, the deal went through and was officially announced the next day.

+Lyon

+On 2 February 2024, Benrahma joined Lyon on loan until the end of the season.
+The club paid £5.1 million for the loan, with a purchase option of €14 million and a 10% interest in the capital gain in the event of a potential future transfer.
+He completed a permanent transfer to the club, for the €14 million fee, in June 2024.

+Neom SC

+On 31 January 2025, Benrahma joined second-tier Saudi First Division side Neom SC on loan until the end of the season.
+A €12 million purchase option with bonuses up to €3 million would be available should Neom SC gain promotion to the Saudi Pro League.
+On 22 April 2025, Benrahma joined Neom permanently after their 3‒0 win over Al-Arabi confirmed their promotion to the Saudi Pro League.